zhangzhhz/mern-shopping-list/README.md

 ### config/keys.js

-I removed this file from directory.
+I removed this file from repository.
 It has simply the following:

 ```
 module.exports = {